-The most recent overarching national strategy addition is the very ambitious 'New Development Model', which complements the previous set of national strategies and policies and aims at elevating Morocco up into the top third of the various global rankings by 2035 and strengthening its ambition to be a regional role model.
-Objectives include doubling per capita GDP by 2035, ensuring that more than 90% of pupils master elementary skills and competencies by the end of primary school, bringing the informal employment rate down to 20%, boosting the participation rate of women from 22% in 2019 up to 45%, and achieving a satisfaction rate of over 80% among citizens with respect to the administration and public services.
+The most recent overarching national strategy addition is the very ambitious 'New Development Model', which complements the previous set of national strategies and policies and aims at elevating Morocco into the top third of the various global rankings by 2035 and strengthening its ambition to be a regional role model.
+Objectives include doubling per capita GDP by 2035, ensuring that more than 90% of pupils master elementary skills and competencies by the end of primary school, double the share of formal jobs in the total number of jobs, boosting the participation rate of women from 22% in 2019 up to 45%, and achieving a satisfaction rate of over 80% among citizens with respect to the administration and public services.

-Moreover, the Ministry of Education has launched an ambitious reform programme to improve the sector's overall performance, in line with the 2015-2030 Education Sector Vision, which lays the ground for a 'new Moroccan school'.
+Moreover, the Ministry of Education has launched an ambitious reform programme to improve the sector's overall performance, in line with the Education Sector Vision 2015-2030, which lays the ground for a 'new Moroccan school'.
 The 2015-2030 reform of the education sector has set as objectives more equitable access to education across the nation, focusing on the inclusion of girls, and equal opportunities to raise the level of education in the country.